Rubén Rosario Rodríguez

 I moved to Saint Louis after having received a Ph.D. in Systematic Theology from Princeton Theological Seminary (2004) and an M.Div. from Union Theological Seminary in New York (1995).
 My undergraduate degree is a B.A. in Philosophy from the College of William and Mary in Virginia (1991).
 My first book, Racism and God-Talk: A Latino/a Perspective (New York University Press, 2008), presents a theological analysis of race in North America that draws upon the work of U.S. Latino/a theologians while employing John Calvin as a model for public theology.
 This book was awarded the Alpha Sigma Nu Book Award in Theology for 2011.

-My second monograph, Christian Martyrdom and Political Violence: A Comparative Theology with Judaism and Islam, goes to press June 2016 and will be published by Cambridge University Press.
-A third monograph is due at press September 2016 entitled Dogmatics After Babel: Theology Beyond Language Games to be published by Westminster John Knox Press.
+My second monograph, Christian Martyrdom and Political Violence: A Comparative Theology with Judaism and Islam, goes to press 2017 and will be published by Cambridge University Press.
+A third monograph is also forthcoming entitled Dogmatics After Babel: Theology Beyond Language Games to be published by Westminster John Knox Press.

 My next major project is to edit the T&T Clark Companion to Political Theology, a 250,000-word anthology with 34 contributions from leading scholars from around the world representing a diversity of disciplines and perspectives.